Wake Forest University (WFU) School of Law

 Wake Forest offers a variety of participant and spectator sports for men and women.
 There are many activities to include indoor and outdoor tennis, swimming, jogging trails, and a state-of-the-art exercise center in the Benson and Miller University Centers.
 For spectators, Wake Forest plays a full schedule of Atlantic Coast Conference sports.
 Both JD and LLM students participate in a wide variety of intramural club sports on the campus such as soccer and flag football.

 The Law school student body is very active and involved on campus through various student organizations.
 LL.M. students may join any of the Law School student organizations that interest them.
-Additionally, Wake Forest University has an active Student Union and Office of Global Programs which organizes campus activities, concerts, move nights, and weekend trips.
+Additionally, Wake Forest University has an active Student Union and Center for Global Programs & Studies which organizes campus activities, concerts, move nights, and weekend trips.

 Accepted applicants are encouraged to enroll in Wake Forest University's ELSE Program.
 This intensive four week academic legal-English program is designed specifically for incoming LLM students.